LAST UPDATED: December 5, 2019

 Its locking mechanism may lock permanently when you least expect it.
 Its lens and bezel ring is made of plastic, instead of aluminum, and are not durable.
 It is only ideal for general direction and can’t be used with a map.

 The needle usually takes a while to settle before it finds the magnetic north.
 The compass is not durable and breaks easily.
 When it does, it produces a kerosene-like smell.
-It is also not filled with liquid-like many high-grade compasses.
+It does not glow in the dark.

 Why Trust Us